mdn/content/files/en-us/mdn/writing_guidelines/page_structures/page_types/api_constructor_subpage_template/index.md

 ### Return value

-Include a description of the constructor's return value, including data type and what it represents.
+Include a description of the constructor's return value, including the data type and what it represents.
 This is normally just "An instance of the `\{{domxref("NameOfTheParentInterface")}}` object."

 _To use this macro, remove the backticks and backslash in the markdown file._